Vaccine Access at SHCS

 How to Make a Vaccine Appointment

-There are currently no treatments specifically for MPOX.
-However, MPOX and smallpox viruses are genetically similar, which means that antiviral drugs developed to protect against smallpox, such as tecovirimat (TPOXX), may be used to treat MPOX.
+There are currently no treatments specifically for mpox.
+However, mpox and smallpox viruses are genetically similar, which means that antiviral drugs developed to protect against smallpox, such as tecovirimat (TPOXX), may be used to treat mpox.
 This treatment may be recommended for people who are more likely to get severely ill, like patients with weakened immune systems, or people with complications from the infection or symptoms not controlled with supportive care.

-How Do You Get MPOX (Monkeypox)?
+How Do You Get Mpox?

-MPOX spreads primarily through direct contact with infectious sores, scabs, or body fluids, including during sex, as well as activities like kissing, hugging, massaging, and cuddling.
+Mpox spreads primarily through direct contact with infectious sores, scabs, or body fluids, including during sex, as well as activities like kissing, hugging, massaging, and cuddling.

 It can also spread by respiratory secretions (talking, coughing, sneezing, breathing) during prolonged, close, face-to-face contact.

-MPOX can be spread through:
+Mpox can be spread through:

 - Direct skin-to-skin contact with rash lesions